remotion-dev/typewriter/README.md

 ## License

 This component: MIT
-The Remotion library: Notice that for some entities a company license is needed.
+The Remotion library: Note that for some entities a company license is needed.
 Read [the terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md).